nix-rfc-101/rfcs/rfcs/0101-nix-formatting.md

 - When deciding between two *equally good* options, currently prevalent formatting style in Nixpkgs should be followed.
   - The emphasis here is on "equally good".
 We should not fear of making radical changes to the current style if there are sufficient arguments in favor of it.
 - *Bad code does not deserve good formatting.*

-## Detailed design
-[design]: #detailed-design

-TODO rewrite that header:

-There are four main parts to this RFC:
-- Establish basic formatting guidelines
-- Pick a formatter implementation
-- Migrate Nixpkgs to the format and enforce it in CI
-- Create a process for future maintenance of the implementation

 ### Formatter tooling